In most sales processes, you give away far more than you realize.

 When prospects don’t feel understood early, price becomes their safety net.

-They compare quotes.
-They delay decisions.
-They say, “We’re still getting a few bids.”
+They compare quotes, delay decisions and say, “We’re still getting a few bids.”

 Not because your number is wrong — but because the decision still feels risky.